BerkeKaragoz/Useful-Powershell-Scripts/README.md

 The useful powershell scripts that I developed.

 ### Shutdown Timer
 Number of minutes to wait before shutdown shall be entered to shutdown without notifications.
-Perfect for in bed watching.
+Perfect for in-bed watching.